rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   may deliver a final verdict, as in this domain there is as yet no standard
 >   weight and measure to distinguish sound knowledge from shallow talk. [^Kant1783]

+Quine:

+>   At this point let me say that I shall not be impressed by protests that I am
+>   using inductive generalizations, Darwin's and others, to justify induction,
+>   and thus reasoning in a circle.
+The reason I shall not be impressed by this
+>   is that my position is a naturalistic one;
+>   I see philosophy not as an *a priori* propaedeutic or groundwork for science,
+>   but as continuous with science.
+I see philosophy and science as in the same
+>   boat---a boat which, to revert to Neurath's figure as I so often do,
+>   we can rebuild only at sea while staying afloat in it.
+There is no external
+>   vantage point, no first philosophy.
+All scientific findings, all scientific
+>   conjectures that are at present plausible, are therefore in my view as welcome
+>   for use in philosophy as elsewhere. [^Quine1969pX]

+More Quine:

+>   ...
+I also expressed, at the beginning, my unswerving belief in external
+>   things---people, nerve endings, sticks, stones.
+This I reaffirm.
+I
+>   believe also, if less affirmly, in atoms and electrons, and in
+>   classes.
+Now how is all this robust realism to be reconciled with the
+>   barren scene that I have just been depicting? **The answer is
+>   naturalism: the recognition that it is within science itself, and not
+>   some prior philosophy, that reality is properly to be identified
+>   and described.** [^Quine1981pX]

 Opening lines to *ETMG*:

 >   This is a polemical book.
 One of its main contentions is that contemporary analytic